$\mathbf{S^2LM}$: Towards Semantic Steganography via Large Language Models: Semantic Steganography

 \subsection{Benchmark}

 However, there is an absence of datasets specially designed for evaluating semantic steganography.
 To fill this gap, we construct the \textbf{Invisible Text (IVT)} dataset, which comprises a diverse set of sentence-level texts drawn from existing text datasets and generated by LLMs, serving as secret messages.
 We divide the messages into three levels of granularity: short messages (one sentence), medium messages (two to three sentences), and long messages (full articles), denoted as IVT-S, IVT-M, and IVT-L, respectively.
-Please refer to Appendix \ref{IVT} for more details about the IVT dataset.
+Please refer to \cref{IVT} of supplementary materials for more details.